PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 19:29:32
+Last updated: 2024-04-02 19:30:06
-Random Quote: There is no great genius without some touch of madness. - Seneca the Younger
+Random Quote: A single lamp may light hundreds of thousands of lamps without itself being diminished. - The Buddha